 Description:

-Climb or descend steep rock, using hand or footholds.
+Ascend or descend steep rock, using hand or footholds.
 May be some exposure.
 Good upper body strength required

 Code: 8